C-Sand/rds-collect/README.md

 ./df-fitness.py -d parsedFiles/ --train
 ```

 If we want to use raw files from the web-traffic dataset (crossFiles).
-For example when when only using the noise data for testing and validation sets.
+For example when only using the noise data for testing and validation sets.

 ```
 rsync -a crossFiles/ parsedFiles/ --ignore-existing